Chitarra italiana

 Its bass variety was known as chitarrone.
 Musicologist Laurence Wright talked about the chitarrone in a letter to the Early Music journal (October 1976), saying it implied "large guitar", that it had a rounded back and was likely to be taken for a smaller lute, and that it was found from the 13th century to the 18th century, but was much rarer in the later centuries.
-He also said that in latter years, when the mandola was popular, the chitarrone was "sometimes confused with the mandola".
+He also said that in later years, when the mandola was popular, the chitarrone was "sometimes confused with the mandola".